neimar2009/acRF24/README.md

   My English is weak, to the extent possible, depending on available time, I will translate.

-  Comments and suggestions help in improving the project.
+  Comments and suggestions will help in improving the project.
 Welcome.

 Thanks
 ------------